Not Without My Daughter poster

 The inciting incident occurs at 13 minutes when Betty reluctantly agrees to the trip to Iran after Moody promises it will only be for two weeks.
 This decision sets the entire tragic chain of events in motion..
 At 12% through the film, this Disruption aligns precisely with traditional story structure.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.

 The First Threshold at 29 minutes marks the transition into Act II, occurring at 25% of the runtime.
-This reveals the protagonist's commitment to Moody reveals his true intention: they are staying in Iran permanently.
+This shows the protagonist's commitment to Moody reveals his true intention: they are staying in Iran permanently.
 He confiscates their passports and forbids Betty from leaving.
 Betty realizes she and Mahtob are now prisoners., moving from reaction to action.

 At 58 minutes, the Midpoint arrives at 50% of the runtime—precisely centered, creating perfect narrative symmetry.
-Notably, this crucial beat Betty's escape attempt through official channels fails when she learns that under Iranian law, children belong to the father.
+Of particular interest, this crucial beat Betty's escape attempt through official channels fails when she learns that under Iranian law, children belong to the father.
 The Swiss Embassy cannot help her leave with Mahtob.
 She realizes legal escape is impossible., fundamentally raising what's at risk.
 The emotional intensity shifts, dividing the narrative into clear before-and-after phases.

 The Collapse moment at 86 minutes (74% through) represents the emotional nadir.
 Here, Moody violently beats Betty and threatens to institutionalize her or take Mahtob away permanently.
-Betty reaches her lowest point, seemingly trapped forever with no hope of escape or rescue., indicates the protagonist at their lowest point.
+Betty reaches her lowest point, seemingly trapped forever with no hope of escape or rescue., reveals the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.

 The Second Threshold at 92 minutes initiates the final act resolution at 80% of the runtime.
 Betty makes contact with an underground network that smuggles people out of Iran.
 She commits fully to the escape plan, understanding she must become deceptive and resourceful to survive.
 She gains new resolve and purpose., demonstrating the transformation achieved throughout the journey.